-This is the third post in a blog and webinar series called 101 Digital Marketing Best Practices for Nonprofits, written and presented by Heather Mansfield.
+This is the third post in a blog and webinar series called 101 Digital Marketing & Fundraising Best Practices for Nonprofits, written and presented by Heather Mansfield.
 Please sign up for Nonprofit Tech for Good’s email newsletter to be alerted of new posts.
 Thank you!

 Related Webinar: Website & Email Marketing Best Practices for Nonprofits

 With more than 500 million blogs worldwide, many nonprofits may think that the world does not need another blog, but that’s simply not the case.
 Brands that blog report 97% more links to their website and 434% more indexed pages in search engines.
 Fresh, timely content is more vital to the success of your nonprofit’s digital campaigns than it has ever been.

 First, blogging allows your nonprofit to have a consistent stream of new content to use in your e-newsletter and share on social media which increases traffic to your website and awareness of your nonprofit’s brand.
 News articles on your website can serve the same function as blog posts on your website provided they are dated and written like a blog post, not a press release.

 Second, search engines are consistently searching the web to index fresh content.
 Nonprofits that regularly post new content with keywords in the title are much more likely to get noticed by search engines, especially Google.

 Third, as discussed in Email Marketing Best Practices for Nonprofits, a pop-up on your blog posts shared on social media can quickly grow your email list – and if your nonprofit is not making a concerted effort to grow your email list, online fundraising success will remain elusive.

 Finally, and of course, to effectively reach all audiences your blog (and website) must be mobile-compatible.

 Blog Design Best Practices